-Does Does this financial product have a sustainable investment objective? ••[□Yes ● ○ 図 No It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 5% of sustainable investments ☐ in economic activities that qualify as environmentally sustainable under the EU Taxonomy ☐ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with a social objective:% ☐ It promotes E/S characteristics, but will not make any sustainable investments
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 environmental or social objective and that the investee •• 🗆 Yes •  No companies follow good governance practices. □ It will make a minimum of sustainable investments with an environmental objective:% ■ It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will The EU Taxonomy is a classification system laid down \Box in economic activities that qualify as have a minimum proportion of 10% of sustainable investments in Regulation (EU) 2020/852, establishing a list of environmentally sustainable □ in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy economic activities.
+That Regulation does not include a list of socially sustainable economic activities. in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy Sustainable investments with an environmental objective might be aligned with the ☐ It will make a minimum of sustainable investments with a social objective:% with a social objective It promotes E/S characteristics, but will not make any sustainable investments Taxonomy or not. /o